 The power tools and outdoor product industries are highly competitive.
 See "Risk Factors - Risks Related to Group's Business - The Group faces active global competition and if it does not compete effectively, its business may suffer."
 The Group's business model is to position itself as a vertically integrated provider primarily of branded power tools, outdoor products and floorcare and cleaning appliances, although it also manufactures in an OEM capacity for the house brands of major retailers and home centres.
-In power tools and outdoor products, the Group's major competitors in floorcare and cleaning appliances are Bissell, Eureka and Dyson.
+In power tools and outdoor products, the Group considers its major competitors to be DeWalt, Shark, Bosch, Makita, Skil and Hitachi.
+The Group's major competitors in floorcare and cleaning appliances are Bissell, Eureka and Dyson.
 In addition, the Group faces competition from other OEM manufacturers.